Modelling Big, Heterogeneous, Non-Gaussian Spatial and Spatio-Temporal Data using FRK: Application and comparison studies

 In this case study, the data model is $Z_j \mid \vec{\mu} \sim \text{Bin}(1, \pi_{Z_j})$, $j = 1, \dots, m$, where $\pi_{Z_j}$ represents the probability of `Cloud' over the pixel $R_j$.
 The software packages used in this study that allow use of this Bernoulli data model each required several modelling decisions, which had to be made in a way that balanced predictive performance and run time.
 We took a systematic approach to model-selection by splitting the training data set equally in two, and then using one half for model fitting and the other half for model evaluation.
 In this way, we were able to evaluate a large number of arguments for each package and choose the best combination in terms of predictive performance and run time.
 For the methods requiring specification of a link function, we used the standard logit link function, $f(\pi) = \log(\frac{\pi}{1 - \pi})$.

-For \pkg{FRK} v2, we used four resolutions of basis functions, giving a total of 11,130 basis functions.
+For \pkg{FRK}~v2, we used four resolutions of basis functions, giving a total of 11,130 basis functions.
 For \pkg{INLA}, we discretised the domain into 13,494 elements.
-For \pkg{mgcv}, we used the \fct{bam} function, which is similar to the generalised-additive-model function \fct{gam} but optimised for large data sets, with 2,250 knots.
-For \pkg{spBayes}, we used 400 knots; increasing the number of knots further was computationally prohibitive.
-When using \pkg{spNNGP}, we found that the default option of considering 15 neighbours at a time was appropriate.
-The packages \pkg{spNNGP} and \pkg{spBayes} use Markov chain Monte Carlo (MCMC).
-With these packages, we used 10,000 MCMC samples in total, with a burn-in of 6,000 samples and a thinning factor of 10.
-The number of cores used for \pkg{spNNGP} can be controlled through the argument \code{n.omp.threads}.
-Setting \code{n.omp.threads} to be greater than 1 returned an error (a known issue, at the time of writing, documented in the \pkg{spNNGP} package manual); hence, our reported run-times for \pkg{spNNGP} are for a single core.
+For \pkg{mgcv}, we used the \fct{bam} function, which is similar to the generalised-additive-model function \fct{gam} but optimised for large data sets, with 2,250 knots. \Copy{spBayesLimitation2}{For \pkg{spBayes}, we used 400 knots; increasing the number of knots further was computationally prohibitive (\pkg{spBayes} uses basis functions that depend on covariance-function parameters, so that computationally it can only handle a small number of knots).} When using \pkg{spNNGP}, we found that the default option of considering 15 neighbours at a time was appropriate.
+For \pkg{spNNGP} and \pkg{spBayes}, we used 10,000 MCMC samples in total, with a burn-in of 6,000 samples and a thinning factor of 10.
+The number of cores used for \pkg{spNNGP} can be controlled through the argument \code{n.omp.threads}; choosing a value greater than 1 returned an error (a known issue documented in the \pkg{spNNGP} package manual) and, hence, our reported run-times for \pkg{spNNGP} are for a single core.

 For each method and each sampling scheme, we predicted the probability of `Cloud' at each pixel.
-Figure \ref{fig:MODIS:pred_MR} shows the predictions resulting from the MR sampling scheme shown in Figure \ref{fig:03-04-Modis1}.
-The predictions from \pkg{FRK} v2, \pkg{INLA}, and \pkg{spNNGP} are similar, while the predictions from \pkg{mgcv} are slightly smoother than those from the aforementioned packages.
+Figure~\ref{fig:MODIS:pred_MR} shows the predictions resulting from the MR sampling scheme shown in Figure~\ref{fig:03-04-Modis1}.
+The predictions from \pkg{FRK}~v2, \pkg{INLA}, and \pkg{spNNGP} are similar, while the predictions from \pkg{mgcv} are slightly smoother than those from the aforementioned packages.
 The predictions of \pkg{spBayes} are even smoother, and this is due to the small number of knots it employs.
-Figure \ref{fig:MODIS:pred_block} shows the predictions resulting from the MB sampling scheme shown in Figure \ref{fig:03-04-Modis1}.
-The packages \pkg{FRK} v2 and \pkg{INLA} return predictive probabilities close to 0.5, while \pkg{mgcv} and \pkg{spBayes} are more confident in their predictions.
+Figure~\ref{fig:MODIS:pred_block} shows the predictions resulting from the MB sampling scheme shown in Figure~\ref{fig:03-04-Modis1}. \Copy{SmallBand}{Close inspection of the corresponding training data, shown in the centre right panel of Figure~\ref{fig:03-04-Modis1}, indicates that predictions within the missing block are largely driven by observations immediately surrounding the block, as expected.} The packages \pkg{FRK}~v2 and \pkg{INLA} return predictive probabilities close to 0.5, while \pkg{mgcv} and \pkg{spBayes} are more confident in their predictions.
 There is an interesting pattern in the \pkg{spNNGP} predictions; this is an expected artefact of the nearest-neighbour approach.